 Okay folks, we have a lot of ground to cover in today’s post, so I will skip my usual pre-game ramblings and jump right into it!

-As you may or may not recall from my scintillating post on Carpet Removal (most likely you don’t recall – hardly anyone read it!), we left off with an exposed subfloor and a whole lotta painting to get done.
+As you may or may not recall from my scintillating post on Carpet Removal, we left off with an exposed subfloor and a whole lotta painting to get done.

 Since we’re putting curtains on the windows, I got rid of the blinds and painted the window trim.
 I also painted the closet trim and closet bi-fold doors.
 All this went down around the time I was painting the French door.
 I didn’t take any pictures of the trim painting, but I used the same process for all, and it’s the method I also used for the baseboard.

 I used to dread painting anything glossy – trim, baseboard, interior doors, etc. If you’ve ever tried to paint over old glossy paint, you know what I’m talking about.

 New paint doesn’t like old glossy paint – it’s like oil and water!
 Oh boy, you should have seen Handan trying to paint the window for our guest bathroom renovation a couple of years ago!
 Things got a little salty, and I feared I may have married a pirate!

 But I’ve discovered the secret to conquering the gloss!
 You can read all about it in my post on painting IKEA furniture in case you missed it.

 After painting all the trim and doors, I turned my eyes towards the rest of the room – walls, ceiling and baseboard.

 I first removed the baseboard.
 The first step is to cut through the old caulk with a utility knife.
 Way back when I wore a dumber man’s shoes, I tried to remove baseboard without cutting the caulk.
 I peeled off a nice big flap of drywall paper before I figured out the correct way to do it.
 (And then I became ever-so-slightly less dumb)